NecroReindeer/comp140-hardware/README.md

 ![topdown diagram](https://github.com/NecroReindeer/comp140-hardware/blob/master/pictures/design/topdown-xray.png)

 ##### New design of mechanism
 After attempting to construct the controller and being unable to get it to work effectively, I have altered how it is constructed.
 Now, there are wires for each direction located underneath the disc with Hotrod on, and a wire on the bottom of the disc with Hotrod on.
 The direction is activated when the two wires come in contact.
+The other problem with the original idea was that the place that the buttons actually activated was very small, so you had to turn the disc to exactly the right angle.
+This way, there is no need to be precise.

-### Market Research (incomplete)
+### Market Research
 Since my chosen game only uses the four directions, researching modern popular controller designs for multi-buttoned games is not particularly relevant to my project.
 So I decided to focus my market research on four relevant areas: controllers for similar games, controllers that represent in-game objects, controllers that react to in-game events, and controllers that are used by turning.